THE CYPRUS GOVERNMENT RAILWAY

 SECTION 4

-After the main part of the railway was complete, further track was used to connect Famagusta Station with other parts of the immediate area.
+After the main part of the railway was complete, further track was laid to connect Famagusta Station with other parts of the immediate area.
 Other small sections of track were also introduced to serve the Cyprus Mines Corporation.
 They used the railway to transfer ore and minerals to the Port of Famagusta.
 Track was also used to connect the copper mines in Kalavasos and Drapia, and the preparation plant in Vasiliko.

 A FRIEGHT RAILWAY